-In 2017, my Shane English School branch has opened up a new course, an ESP course.
-ESP is English for a Specific Purpose, and in our case the specific purpose is hospitality.
-Due to the fact that the area I teach in is a very popular tourist area, there are many hotels and restaurants which cater to English speaking foreigners and for these places to do well, the staff need to have a good level of communicative English.
+In 2017, my Shane English School branch had opened up a new course, an English for a Specific Purpose (ESP) course.
+The area where I teach in is a very popular tourist area, there are many hotels and restaurants which cater to English speaking foreigners and for these places to do well, the staff need to have a good level of communicative English.
 This is why we are now offering an ESP course in hospitality, and naturally, I jump at the opportunity to teach it.

 When I first signed up to teach the course, I didn’t have a clue how I was going to structure it, but I knew I would be able to learn, as Shane supports their teachers through everything.
 We were given the student book, workbook and teachers book for the course, and yes this is incredibly specific.

 An ESP course will not be structured the same way normal classes are.
 These courses are more often than not focused on conversational English, vocabulary and pronunciation.
 There is some grammar but not to the depth that the other TEFL classes have.

 Remember that you are teaching someone specific English for a particular trade or occupation.
 We are doing hospitality, this entails the correct ways to greet customers, polite telephone conversations, restaurant layouts as well as menu training and recipes.
 As I said they do get very specific and this is the fun of teaching a course like this.

 Being a TEFL teacher, you may on the rare occasion feel as if your work is a bit monotonous or that you’ve taught the same lesson repeatedly.
 So raise your hand to teach an ESP course when one opens up, or any other new course for that matter.
 Not only are you still teaching English, but you are teaching practical English where you can contribute your own experiences to the lessons.